meldridge/meldridge.github.io/drafts/Security-is-a-trade-off.md

 ## Making the correct trade-off

 When it comes to passwords, the majority of users are at the red end of our spectrum.
-[People tend to have a small handful of passwords which they use for absolutely everything](https://nakedsecurity.sophos.com/2013/04/23/users-same-password-most-websites/), and they're frequently not very strong.
+[People tend to have a small handful of passwords which they use for absolutely everything](https://nakedsecurity.sophos.com/2013/04/23/users-same-password-most-websites/), and they're usually not very good.

 On the other end of the spectrum, if I want to make the "random passwords" method a bit more practical, I can write them in a physical notebook, and store them in a drawer at home.
 Contrary to popular belief, [this is quite a good method for storing passwords](https://www.troyhunt.com/password-managers-dont-have-to-be-perfect-they-just-have-to-be-better-than-not-having-one/).
 Anyone who wants to steal my notebook needs to physically break into my house, which significantly cuts down the number of attackers I need to worry about.